SysKitTeam/docs-point/docs/releases/cloud/point-2026-06-30-release-note.md

 ## New Feature

 * **You can now see exactly how a policy applies to your workspaces.**
-  * The new policy impact preview shows the workspaces a policy currently applies to, the active reviewers for each workspace, and how the policy was assigned to each one.
+  * The new policy impact preview shows which workspaces a policy currently applies to, the active reviewers for each workspace, and how the policy was assigned to each one.
   * Access the view by:
     * Drilling into the **Applied to** column under **Settings** > **Policies**, or
     * Drilling into **Workspaces included** under **Govern** > **Workspace Review** > **Overview**.